Zehelein/pg-transactional-outbox/lib/README.md

 You can manually create the required database structure or (suggested) use this library to help you with this task.

-The easiest way is to use the CLI tool to generate the SQL scripts for you:
+The easiest way is to use the CLI tool to generate the SQL scripts and the .ENV settings file for you:

 ```shell
 npx pg-transactional-outbox